alexfrancoeur/kibana_canvas_examples/sample_data/flight_data/README.md

-**Please note that there are image assets in this workpad that are not cannot be used for redistribution.
-This Canvas workpad is solely meant to be an example to learn from**

 ### Data set

 This workpad is built off the flight sample data set made available in 6.4.
 Simply click `Add` in the `Sample Data` tab from within the `Add Data` UI